aldivi/caland/README.md

 ### Caveats of county-level scaling

 * Increase in estimation uncertainty that is difficult to quantify
-* Restoration sources are determined at the region level during simulation, which means that county-level source conversion may not follow the expected proportional decreases in source areas
+* The scaled outputs approximate what CALAND would return for a single county if the region boundaries were counties instead of the current nine regions
+* County-level management has limitations compared to regular CALAND operation:
+  * No land use/cover change (except what may be prescribed in a restoration scenario)
+  * No land protection management (because there is no urban growth)
+  * Always full Forest regeneration
+  * Annual practices must be in a separate scenario from restoration practices
+  * No fire with restoration practices (fire can be used with annual practices)
-* Land categories with zero county area cannot be restored at the county-levels
+  * Land categories with zero county area cannot be restored at the county-levels (except for Delta Fresh_marsh)
-* Very high county restoration targets may not be possible to limitations in scaled source area
+  * Some county restoration targets may not be possible to limitations in scaled source area

 ### Instructions for your first test runs with CALAND